rudderlabs/rudder-blog/content/blog/RudderStack-Releases-Support-for-DigitalOcean-Spaces,-TVSquared,-and-Heapio.md

 ------------

 We at RudderStack are committed to helping you make the most of your event data via the integrations we develop while promising secure delivery of your data to your destinations.
 Whether it’s an analytics platform or a massive data storage platform, we know what customers need and work towards building cutting-edge integrations to help you manage your data better!

-You can browse through our [documentation](https://docs.rudderstack.com/destinations) for further details.
+## Try RudderStack Today

-Start building a better, warehouse-first CDP that delivers complete, unified data to every part of your marketing and analytics stack.
+Start building a smarter customer data pipeline.
+Use all your customer data.
+Answer more difficult questions.
+Send insights to your whole customer data stack.
 Sign up for [RudderStack Cloud Free](https://app.rudderlabs.com/signup?type=freetrial) today.

-Join our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) to chat with our team, check out our open source repos on [GitHub](https://github.com/rudderlabs), and follow us on social: [Twitter](https://twitter.com/RudderStack), [LinkedIn](https://www.linkedin.com/company/rudderlabs/), [dev.to](https://dev.to/rudderstack), [Medium](https://rudderstack.medium.com/), [YouTube](https://www.youtube.com/channel/UCgV-B77bV_-LOmKYHw8jvBw).
+Join our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) to chat with our team, check out our open source repos on [GitHub](https://github.com/rudderlabs), subscribe to [our blog](https://rudderstack.com/blog/), and follow us on social: [Twitter](https://twitter.com/RudderStack), [LinkedIn](https://www.linkedin.com/company/rudderlabs/), [dev.to](https://dev.to/rudderstack), [Medium](https://rudderstack.medium.com/), [YouTube](https://www.youtube.com/channel/UCgV-B77bV_-LOmKYHw8jvBw).
+Don’t miss out on any updates.
+[Subscribe](https://rudderstack.com/blog/) to our blogs today!